raulpatel/UOCIS322-P7/brevets/README.md

 # brevets #

-Copy your code from the previous project.
+Copy your code from the previous project into `brevetsapp`, while keeping `docker-compose.yml` in this directory.